markovmodel/thermotools/README.rst

 Using conda (recommended)::

-   conda install -c omnia thermotools
+   conda install -c conda-forge thermotools

 Using pip from PyPI::